Teraskull/GramControl/README.md

 </p>

 **GramControl** is a Windows GUI client application for communicating with the GramBase server.\
-**GramBase** is a [Telegram](https://telegram.org/) Python bot, that acts as a server and controls 3 separate outputs via the GPIO pins of a Raspberry Pi.
+**GramBase** is a [TCP/IP](https://docs.python.org/3/library/socket.html) Python server, that controls 3 separate outputs via the GPIO pins of a Raspberry Pi.

 ### Hardware:
 - Raspberry Pi to run the server (Tested on Model 3B+)